ENLT Strangle Strategy

 A long strangle buys an OTM call and an OTM put at offset strikes, cheaper than a straddle but requiring a larger underlying move to profit since both wings start out-of-the-money.

-Why this strangle structure on ENLT specifically: ENLT IV at 52.80% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 15.14% (roughly $12.99 on the underlying).
-The 98-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated ENLT expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on ENLT should anchor to the underlying notional of $85.81 per share and to the trader's directional view on ENLT stock.
+Why this strangle structure on ENLT specifically: ENLT IV at 55.60% is on the cheap side of its 1-year range, which favors premium-buying structures like a ENLT strangle, with a market-implied 1-standard-deviation move of approximately 15.94% (roughly $13.59 on the underlying).
+The 7-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated ENLT expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on ENLT should anchor to the underlying notional of $85.23 per share and to the trader's directional view on ENLT stock.

 ENLT strangle setup

-The ENLT strangle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With ENLT near $85.81, the first option leg uses a $90.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed ENLT chain at a 98-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The ENLT strangle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With ENLT at $85.23 on that close, the first option leg uses a $90.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed ENLT chain at a 7-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 ENLT shares for the stock leg in covered calls and collars).

 ENLT strangle risk and reward